dnknth/ldap-ui/README.md

     docker-demo/start.sh

+and go to [http://localhost:5000/](http://localhost:5000/).
 You are automatically logged in as `Fred Flintstone`.

 ## Notes